Closed-Loop Supervised Fine-Tuning of Tokenized Traffic Models: Experiments

 \subsubsection{WOSAC leaderboard for traffic simulation}

-In Table~\ref{table:waymo_test} we compare our approach with other traffic simulation policies on the WOSAC leaderboard.
+In \cref{table:waymo_test} we compare our approach with other traffic simulation policies on the WOSAC leaderboard.
 Notably, all the top-ranking methods on the leaderboard are NTP policies trained via BC.
-Our SMART-tiny model using CAT-K fine-tuning outperforms the previous SoTA, SMART-large with 102M parameters, by a significant margin of $+0.0021$; and improves on SMART-tiny by $+0.0044$.
-As the first to perform closed-loop fine-tuning on the leaderboard, our approach sets a new SoTA.
-Our method improves all metrics except for the kinematic metrics, possibly due to limitations in the action token vocabulary.
+Our SMART-tiny model using CAT-K fine-tuning outperforms the previous SoTA, SMART-large with 102M parameters, by a significant margin of $+0.0088$; and improves on SMART-tiny by $+0.0111$.
+As the first to perform closed-loop fine-tuning on the leaderboard, our approach improves all metrics and sets a new SoTA.

-For fine-tuning, we chose CAT-32 after preliminary hyper-parameter explorations, a choice that was later confirmed to perform well in our ablation studies (see \cref{table:ablation}), though CAT-K improved performance for a wide range of values of $K$.
-We also found that choosing a sufficiently high $K_\text{infer}$ for top-K sampling during inference is important for a high RMM value~\cite{hu2025solving} and we chose $K_\text{infer}=48$ for our leaderboard submission based on local validation results (see \cref{fig:influence_val_k}).
-Note that in all of our experiments, we fixed the inference time sampling temperature to $1.0$ and did not use additional top-p sampling (nucleus sampling), though we expect that tuning these hyper-parameters can lead to additional performance gains.
+For fine-tuning, we chose CAT-32 after preliminary hyperparameter explorations, a choice that was later confirmed to perform well in our ablation studies (see \cref{table:ablation}), though CAT-K improved performance for a wide range of values of $K$.
+We also found that choosing a sufficiently high $K_\text{infer}$ for top-K sampling during inference is important for a high RMM~\cite{hu2025solving}, and we chose $K_\text{infer}=48$ for our leaderboard submission based on local validation results (see \cref{fig:influence_val_k}).
+In all of our experiments, we fixed the inference time sampling temperature to $1.0$ and did not use top-p (nucleus) sampling~\cite{Holtzman2020The}, though we expect that tuning these hyperparameters can lead to further performance gains.

-To make sure that the observed performance gains with CAT-K are not due to improved hyper-parameter tuning, we also conduct a large-scale hyper-parameter grid-search for the baseline method SMART-tiny, including training for more epochs, adjusting the learning rate and learning rate scheduler, trying various data-augmentation and data pre-processing strategies, and using inference-time sampling using top-K with various values for $K_\text{infer}$.
-This allowed us to push its performance to 0.7606 RMM on the test split (not shown in \cref{table:waymo_test}), but still falling significantly short of the performance of our CAT-K fine-tuning method (0.7635 RMM).
-Note that even comparing against this improved baseline, our method improves the performance more (by $+0.0029$) than scaling up the model size by a factor of 14 to 102M parameters ($+0.0023$).
+To ensure that the observed performance gains with CAT-K are not due to improved hyperparameter tuning, we also conduct a large-scale hyperparameter grid search for the baseline method SMART-tiny.
+This includes training for more epochs, adjusting the learning rate and learning rate scheduler, experimenting with various data augmentation and data pre-processing strategies, and using various values of $K_\text{infer}$ for the inference-time top-K sampling.
+This allowed us to push the performance of the BC baseline to $0.7671$ RMM on the test split (not shown in \cref{table:waymo_test}), but still falling significantly short of the performance of our CAT-K fine-tuning method ($0.7702$ RMM).
+Note that even comparing against this improved baseline, our method improves the performance more ($+0.0031$) than scaling up the model size by a factor of 14 to 102M parameters ($+0.0023$).